Scenic road through vineyards to the Pyrenees mountains.

 Embarking On Your Southwest France Road Trip

 Southwest France.
-Just saying it conjures up images of rolling vineyards, sun-drenched coastlines, and ancient stone villages.
-My first trip through this part of the country was a revelation, a journey that started with the elegant city of Bordeaux and wound its way through landscapes I’d only dreamed of.
-If you’re planning a similar adventure, here’s how I’d suggest you begin.
+It’s kind of funny how saying it just conjures up all this stuff like rolling vineyards, sun-soaked coastlines, and old stone villages that feel almost timeless.
+My first trip through this part of the country was, honestly, a revelation… like a real pathway, a journey that began in the classy city of Bordeaux and kind of wound its way through scenes I’d only ever dreamed of.
+If you’re planning a similar adventure, this France road trip itinerary will help you begin with a clear route through the region’s highlights.

 Starting Your Journey in Bordeaux